sistemas-de-informacion/docs/fracasar-con-erp.md

 - **SAP Y University of California (UC)** [Costly effort to cut UC employees’ paychecks](https://www.dailynews.com/2017/04/20/costly-effort-to-cut-uc-employees-paychecks/) (fuente: Oscar Anadon)

+- **Oracle y Covered Oregon (EE.UU.)**
+[The amount of decisions made in a span of time may lead into a complete disaster.
+Therefore, with the aid of a complete-functional ERP and the required amount of money this may not have happened.](https://www.datavtech.com/7-common-erp-implementation-failures-and-lessons-learned/)(Fuente: Jorge Bernal Romero)

 ### 2013

 - **Microsoft Dynamics y [ScanSource](http://www.scansource.com/en)**: